haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # nop in firered.
-Does some flag checking in R/S/E based on real-time-clock
+  # nop in FRLG.
+Updates flags, variables, and other data in RSE based on real-time-clock
 ```
 </details>